klesun/io-ts-better-union-error-reporter/README.md

 npm i
 ```

-Note, since this library is written in typescript, you'll have to whitelist it in your `tsconfig.json`, as `/node_modules/` are excluded by default.
+Note, since this library is written in typescript, you'll have to whitelist it in your `tsconfig.json`, as `.ts` files located inside `/node_modules/` are excluded by default.
 If you are using `webpack`, `ts-node`, or something else, you'll have to whitelist `/node_modules/io-ts-better-union-error-reporter` there as well.

 ### Usage example:
 ```typescript